 It’s no secret that organic foods and products are better for health because they don’t contain chemical fertilizers or pesticide residues.
 But sometimes the high cost of organics puts them out of our reach.
 What to do?
 In this article, we share our best tips for how to buy organics on a budget, especially when you can’t afford the retail prices.

-Jay and I been able to eliminate many high costs of living by doing without some of the bells and whistles that most people take for granted in western life, but some things… essential things for living more naturally, like organic products… are off the charts expensive.
+We can eliminate many high costs of living by doing without some of the bells and whistles that most people take for granted in western life, but some things… essential things for living more naturally, like organic products… are off the charts expensive.

-Organic food and skin care products have evolved over the many years we have been into organics.
+Organic food and skin care products have evolved over the many years we’ve been into organics.
 In some ways they’ve gotten better, with much more availability and variety, but the sticker shock keeps increasing every year.
 When we shop for organics now, the cost of even basic ingredients is almost absurd!

 A Bit Of History About Organics